 - There are alternative concepts and methods that we could use, but I will only discuss techniques most common in Particle Physics today, notably:

 - 1. Frequentist statistics

 - Bayesian used in most other fields

 - 2. profile likelihood ratio developed for the LHC

 - You are probably already familiar with the other common method, least squares (χ^2) fit

 - 3. CLs limits

-- not widely accepted outside our field
+- not really used outside our field

-- Due to lack of time or personal experience, I will not discuss
+- I will not discuss the following techniques, which are more commonly taught in statistics courses or not so commonly used in Particle Physics.

 - 1. combination of results (BLUE etc)

 - I will mention Likelihood combination

-- 2. goodness-of-fit (χ^2 , KS tests, etc)
+- 2. goodness-of-fit (χ^2 , KS test, etc)

 - 3. ... or any techniques used on event data, before the final statistical interpretation

 - multivariate discrimination, machine learning, sPlots, etc.